Product Review: Konjac (low-cal) noodles

 Taste 6/10

 These noodles taste just like those bean-thread cellophane noodles that you buy in Asian grocery stores.
 Thin, clear, gel-like and completely tasteless!
 My first thought was 'Yep they're just like all the rest!'
 For this reason, I gave them a 6 out of 10.
-Bear in mind though, they'll need lots of flavour from garlic, fresh herbs, chilli, meat or fish, and lime juice etc., etc.
+Bear in mind though, they'll need lots of flavour from garlic, fresh herbs, chilli, meat, lime juice etc, etc.

 To my surprise, the noodles worked nicely in the salad and complemented the whole dish.
-I could have served this up to my girlfriends for a light luncheon with no complaints.
+I could have served this up for a light luncheon with no complaints.
 I had it for dinner and then again for lunch and must admit I didn't feel any hunger for three hours after.
-Although I did feel a little windy at the other end if you get my drift!
+Although I did feel a little windy at the other end, if you get my drift!

 konjac noodle saladAnywhere you'd use cellophane noodles you can easily substitute konjac noodles.
 Sensational in an Asian-style diet salad.
 I'd definitely use them again.